Andriy Melnyk (officer): Imprisonment

-[Friday 3rd March] "This Melnyk is intelligent, distinguished, very polite, with very good manners; his wife, a small brunette, with lively eyes, delicate facial features, and uses a lorgnette.
+[Friday 3rd March] This Melnyk is intelligent, distinguished, very polite, with very good manners; his wife, a small brunette, with lively eyes, delicate facial features, and uses a lorgnette.
 Both seem indignant at the deprivation of freedom they must endure.
-They might become pleasant companions in suffering."
+They might become pleasant companions in suffering.

-François-Poncet stated in an interview following Melnyk's death:

-"The late Colonel was always sad and taciturn.
-When we met him in the morning, he radiated great dignity and gentlemanliness.
-He was the first to greet everyone with a smile and always asked about my health.
-And he never talked about himself...
-However, I remember that there were moments when the late Colonel Melnyk came out of his reserve and became talkative.
-This happened when he remembered the liberation struggle of Ukraine."

 In July 1944, Melnyk was moved first to Berlin where on 23 July he was accused of holding political conversations with fellow arrested persons and trying to establish contact with the OUN-M in occupied-Ukraine.
 On trying to establish contact with OUN-M members in Ukraine, Melnyk was charged on two counts: attempting to obtain information about occupied-Ukraine from Ukrainian Ostarbeiter and refusing to sign a statement-declaration saying that he would stop attempting to establish contact with OUN-M members.
 Subsequently he and his wife were taken to Sachsenhausen concentration camp where they were held in a fenced house that had a housekeeper.
 Melnyk was later moved on 4 September to a Zellenbau isolation cell, near where Bandera was also being held and from whom he learned of the death of Oleh Olzhych, the acting head of the OUN-M, through the passing of clandestine notes.